open-learning/git4ol/README.md

 # Open Learning Specification

-The `open-learning` specification is a format for managing learning using git.
+The `open-learning` specification specifies conventions for manipulating git objects for the purpose of open learning.

 ## Roles